biosails/pheniqs/docs/quickstart.md

 In this example we consider three files that contain synchronized segments from an Illumina MiSeq instrument.
 Pheniqs will construct the input [read](glossary.html#read) by reading one [segment](glossary.html#segment) from each input file.
 [Relative](glossary.html#relative_path) input and output file paths are resolved against the working directory which defaults to where you execute Pheniqs.
 You may optionally specify `base input url` to explicitly provide a base directory and make the configuration file more portable.

 Assume 3 FASTQ files created by executing bcl2fastq to simply get all 3 raw segments of a single indexed Illumina MiSeq run.
 The first four lines of each of the files are

-**000000000-BDGGG_S1_L001_R1_001.fastq.gz**
+*000000000-BDGGG_S1_L001_R1_001.fastq.gz*, the first read segment (or *Read 1 in Illumina terminology*):
 ```
 @M02455:162:000000000-BDGGG:1:1101:10000:10630 1:N:0:
 CTAAGAAATAGACCTAGCAGCTAAAAGAGGGTATCCTGAGCCTGTCTCTTA